 Dan's family evidently provides for much speculation amongst Street Fighter fans and arguably one of the more outlandish theories holds that Donovan Baine, a dhampir and the principal character in Night Warriors: Darkstalkers' Revenge, is a distant relation of his.
 The basis for this claim is nothing more than the canny resemblance each character shares (notably the flick of hair projecting from the centre of their foreheads and the structure of their faces).
 The similarity is perhaps most pronounced with the 'chibi' style designs utilised in Super Puzzle Fighter II Turbo (pictured).
 Both Warriors' Dreams and Darkstalkers' Revenge were released in 1995 so it is plausible that the same initial sketches (borrowing from SNK's Robert and Ryo) were adapted for both Donovan and Dan.

-Official images of Dan's father Go Hibiki are extraordinarily elusive, such that Capcom seem to be deliberately withholding a definitive portrait (for example, in Dan's IV prologue the photograph of Go on the wall is obscured by a ray of sunshine, reflecting).
-He does appear unobscured in the Udon Street Fighter Legends: Chun-Li comic where he closely resembles Dan, albeit with a much larger nose.
+Prior to the release of Street Fighter V and the Shadaloo Combat Research Initiative, official images of Dan's father Go Hibiki were extraordinarily elusive, such that Capcom seemed to be deliberately withholding a definitive portrait (for example, in Dan's IV prologue the photograph of Go on the wall is obscured by a ray of sunshine, reflecting).
+He did appear unobscured in the Udon Street Fighter Legends: Chun-Li comic where he closely resembled Dan, albeit with a much larger nose.
 In-game, Go makes a cameo appearance in the comedic off-shoot Super Gem Fighter Mini-Mix (otherwise known as Pocket Fighter) where he can be seen in several of Dan's attacks, including a parody of Akuma's Shun Goku Satsu in which the kanji 'father' is displayed (a symbol occasionally depicted on the back of Dan's gi).
 This version of Go, wearing a green gi and tengu mask is a parody of SNK's Art of Fighting character Mr. Karate, (father to Ryo, who was, of course, the inspiration behind Dan, bringing us full circle!)
 The costume worn by Go in Pocket Fighter reappears as an alternate costume set for Dan in Super IV.

 Cadillac's and Dinosaurs, a 1993 Capcom arcade based on the Xenozoic Tales comics (and produced as a tie-in to the animated tv series), features a reptilian/humanoid character named Bludge who is strikingly similar to Blanka in appearance.
 Both characters have green skin, orange hair, ripped brown shorts and sharp claws as well as sharing a similar build and near-identical sprite when knocked down.
 The positive reception of the Blanka character in 1991's World Warrior almost certainly inspired this look alike, some two years after.